 - On your Mac, go to Apple menu > System Preferences > iCloud > Manage Family, then click the child’s name.

 If you turn off Ask to Buy, the child will be able to initiate purchases that will be billed to your payment method without prior notification.

 Your child must remain part of your family group until they turn 13.* However, if necessary, you can transfer a child to a different family group.
-You can also create Apple IDs for children through Apple ID for students.

 *Age varies by country or region.

 FaceTime is not available in all countries or regions.